OP-DSL/OP2-Common/docs/api.rst

    :param set: The set the data is associated with.
    :param dim: Number of data elements per set element.
    :param type: The datatype as a string, as with :c:func:`op_decl_const()`.
-A qualifier may be added to control data layout - see :ref:`api:Dataset Layout`.
+A qualifier may be added to control data layout - see :ref:`dataset-layout`.
    :param data: Input data of type :c:type:`T` (checked for consistency with **type** at run-time).
 The data must be provided in AoS form with each of the **dim** elements per set element contiguous in memory.
    :param name: A name to be used for output diagnostics.